Jaquesecc/osticket-installation/README.md

 <h2>Create A Virtual Machine</h2>

-In Azure, go to Virtual Machines and create a new Resource Group, choose a name of your liking.
-For the purpose of this demonstration, the Resource Group will be named osTicket.
-Next, create a Virtual Machine name (osticket-vm).
+In the search bar in Azure, type Virtual Machines, then select.
+Create a new Resource Group, and choose a name of your liking.
+For the purpose of this tutorial, the Resource Group will be named osTicket.
+Next, create a Virtual Machine name (I will use osticket-vm).
 Set the correct region, and set the image to Windows 10 Pro.
 Select a Size, then create Administrator Account credentials.
 Select Next, then Disks.

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)